Exploration-Lab/CJPE/Results/README.md

+The main results are there in the paper due to space constraints we are not able to show additional results and experiments.
+These results are extension to the results in the paper.

 ## Token visualization heatmap using Integrated Gradient for BERT model (document name 1951_33.txt)

 <img src = "BERT visualization.jpg" width = 80%>